 Skills is the ability and capacity acquired through deliberate, systematic, and sustained effort to smoothly and adaptively carryout complex activities or job functions, or in the application of knowledge to practical purposes.
 At Buddhi the emphasis is on building students’ skills in learning which involve technical skills such as reading, writing, computing, researching, communicating and studying and also in art & physical areas.
 Without these an individual would be unable to effectively acquire knowledge.
 Another key skill that Buddhi teachers focus on is building work skills in their students which allow them to effective apply what they have learnt to practical purposes.
 For example students engage themselves in project work, practical demonstrations, producing work items and specific school duties and tasks.

-Conduct is the manner in which a person behaves, especially on a particular occasion or in a particular context.
+Social Conduct is the manner in which a person behaves, especially on a particular occasion or in a particular context.
 At Buddhi we believe that good conduct or behaviour requires a good foundation in emotional well being, belonging and contribution.
 There is a strong emphasis on encouraging the individual to acquire the set of abilities to interact positively and work effectively with others.
 In the early years our curriculum places a strong emphasis on the emotional development of children which in turn helps them develop a sense of belonging to their environment and begin to contribute constructively.
 They learn to care for others, feel happy and safe and learn to be good friends.
 They also develop self-confidence and do as well as possible in their work.
-As students progress to later stages in primary and secondary years, they further learn to read social situations, manage their emotions and solve problems.
+As students progress to later stages in intermediate and secondary years, they further learn to read social situations, manage their emotions and solve problems collaboratively.
 Buddhi teachers work closely with students helping them continuously in understanding their social environment, emotions and problems, thereby setting them well on their way to functioning successfully as adults.

 Creativity is the ability to imagine or invent something new.
 It is the ability to generate new ideas by combining, changing, or reapplying existing ideas.
 Some creative ideas are astonishing and brilliant, while others are just simple, good, practical ideas that no one seems to have thought of yet.